Battle of Mill Springs: Battlefield today

 The Mill Springs battlefield is located in Pulaski County, not far from Nancy, Kentucky and also in Mill Springs in Wayne County across from the lake (Cumberland river at the time of the battle).
 The historic town of Mill Springs, after which the battle was named, is actually across Lake Cumberland.
 This section of the battlefield, in Wayne County Kentucky, still offers the only two remaining structures remaining from the actual battle.
 The Brown-Lanier House and the West Metcalfe house are still standing and have weekend guided tours available in the summer months.
 Both buildings are operated by the Mill Springs Battlefield Association.
 To access this portion of the battle area on the other side of the lake one must travel via Highway 90 south towards Monticello and onto Highway 1275.

 Portions of the battlefield in Pulaski county are preserved as a county park (named Zollicoffer Park in honor of the slain general).
 The Mill Springs Battlefield Association has protected portions of the battlefield by the acquisition of development rights to what is still a largely rural landscape, or by outright purchase.
 Zollicoffer Park contains the Confederate Cemetery, which consists of a mass grave.
+Nearby grave markers represent many of the fallen Confederate soldiers thought or confirmed to be in the mass grave itself.
 There is a corresponding Mill Springs National Cemetery in Nancy, where the Union dead were interred.

 The battlefield, which covers about 105 acre, was named by the United States Secretary of the Interior as one of the top twenty-five priority battlefields and is considered a historic landmark.
 The Zollie Tree was the tree attributed as the place Felix Zollicoffer fell; it no longer exists, the victim of a lightning strike, but the stump is marked.
-The Civil War Trust (a division of the American Battlefield Trust) and its partners have acquired and preserved 685 acres at Mill Springs.
+The American Battlefield Trust and its partners have acquired and preserved 769 acres at Mill Springs in 20 different land transactions from 1993 to 2023.

 On November 4, 2006, the Mill Springs Battlefield Visitors Center and Museum was officially dedicated.
 Several commemorative ceremonies are held at the battlefield each year, including candlelight tours, living history presentations, and occasional re-enactments.

 On January 15, 2013, Kentucky Representative Hal Rogers introduced the bill H.R.
 298, officially titled "To direct the Secretary of the Interior to conduct a special resource study to evaluate the significance of the Mill Springs Battlefield located in Pulaski and Wayne Counties, Kentucky, and the feasibility of its inclusion in the National Park System, and for other purposes."
 Rogers said that "the Battle of Mill Springs is a source of great pride and interest to the people I serve."
 Rogers argued that the Battlefield was a "jewel" and would be "an excellent addition to the National Park Service."
-The John D. Dingell, Jr. Conservation, Management, and Recreation Act, signed into law on March 12, 2019, established the site as Mill Springs Battlefield National Monument.
+The John D. Dingell Jr. Conservation, Management, and Recreation Act, signed into law on March 12, 2019, established the site as Mill Springs Battlefield National Monument.